dongzhenye/claude-code-notifications/README.md

 The installer will:
 - ✅ Detect your operating system
+- ✅ Automatically download configurations from GitHub (no cloning needed!)
 - ✅ Apply the recommended configuration
 - ✅ Create a backup of existing settings
 - ✅ Provide desktop notification setup options